 by Marcel Hellebosch.
 Made in the first half

-of 2009 (before the TV one), and on the moviemaker's own initiative, the film shows the
+of 2009, and on the moviemaker's own initiative, the film shows the

 craftsmanship of the restorer, and some history aspects about antique and vintage